Ask an Explorer

 What do people have to do to get on the expedition?

 In this case, a group of principal investigators (research scientists) worked together to write a proposal to the NOAA Ocean Exploration Program, making a case for why their particular research is pertinent and should receive funding.
-It is a long, complicated process and research money is limited, so many projects go unfunded and never get off the ground (or on a ship in this case).
+This is a long, complicated process and research money is limited, so many projects go unfunded and never get off the ground (or "on a ship," in this case).
 The NOAA Vents Program did receive funding for this cruise and collaborates with researchers from universities and various other research institutions.
 Everyone here is involved in the studying some aspect of hydrothermal vent systems.
-My spot (Lori Savage) on the cruise is allowed because the National Science Foundation (NSF) and National Oceanic and Atmospheric Administration (NOAA) feel it is important to promote science education in our schools and communities.
-I act as a link between the researchers and the public.
-I will bring what I have learned back to people like you who other wise would have no idea this type of research is taking place, unless of course you are following the website.

 What do you do on the ship in your free time?

 Free time is a bit of a luxury at sea, as there is so much to accomplish in the limited time we have on board.
 But, when we have a break, the ship is equipped with many things that you can use to occupy your time.
 Most often, people who are not on watch will spend time exercising with workout equipment, bikes, elliptical exercisers, rowing machines, and even weights.
 There is also an extensive library on board with everything from technical manuals to romance novels to read.
 Watching movies is common, and many people do so on their own laptop computers.
 I (Lori Savage) have wanted to try to fish with the chief engineer, but he thinks I will mess up his fishing rods, so I don’t push it.
-Cards are played some nights, and others pursue hobbies such as painting, yoga, you name it.
+Some nights people play cards, and others pursue hobbies such as painting, yoga — you name it.
 Taking naps is always good too!

 How were you chosen for this expedition?
 Is it your first trip?